 There are many dependable technologies out there, but the Rescu app provides the fastest emergency response.
 There’s no talking or middle man needed — with a couple of taps on your mobile device, emergency responders are immediately sent right to your door.

 Rescu is the Best Medical Alert Option for Seniors

-When looking out for an elderly loved one, it’s important to keep home safety tips top of mind, which this elderly home safety checklist can help with.
+When looking out for an elderly loved one, it’s important to keep elderly home safety tips top of mind, which this senior home safety checklist can help with.
 In addition, Rescu can help digitally safety-proof your loved one’s home, and improve the security of the seniors in your life.
 On top of taking the precautionary measures above, installing the Rescu app on yours and your senior’s devices as an extra provision, will ensure their safety even in your absence.